 As already explained all precautions have been taken to avoid routing of line through forest and protected areas like national park/sanctuaries.
-In the instant scheme, Forest involvement has been avoided completely.
-Moreover, the existing lines on which stringing and renovation are proposed also don't involve any forest area.
-However in case of forest involvement, suitable management measures as specified in EMP4 (refer clause- 9) like minimizing RoW requirement, use of existing tower, use of tall or extended tower etc, wherever feasible, are undertaken to minimize the loss of vegetation.
-Moreover, protected areas like wildlife sanctuary, national parks, biosphere reserves etc. have been avoided completely.
+In spite of taking due care during route selection, involvement of some forest area could not be avoided completely (Map- 4a).
+However, suitable management measures as specified in EMP3 (refer clause- 9) like minimizing RoW requirement, use of existing tower, use of tall or extended tower etc, wherever feasible, are undertaken to minimize the loss of vegetation.
+Moreover, protected areas like Wildlife Sanctuary, National Parks, Biosphere Reserves etc. have been avoided completely.
 However, reference in EMP is maintained to address the issues in case of any eventuality and shall be appropriately addressed during Final Environment Assessment Report (FEAR).
+Details of forest involvement is presented below: